ZakiMahmood/riscv-decoder/README.md

 This is basically the front end of a CPU simulator — fetch the raw word, pull the opcode/funct3/funct7 fields out of it, figure out which instruction it is, and print it in a readable form.
-The actual execution part comes later in the training (Weeks 3-4).

 ## Supported instructions